Leadership Thought #245 – Leaders Are Paid To Make the Hard Decisions

 Leadership is very rarely about doing what’s easy.
 If the decision ends up on your desk it typically means no one else can or should be making it.
 As Harry Truman was fond of saying, “the buck stops here.”
 If you are delegating properly, then your people will feel empowered to step up and make most day to day decisions.
 If you are picking the right people, then they will be capable of using sound judgment and thinking through just about anything.
 However, some issues still do come down to leadership prerogative and accountability.

-It seems like almost every day we read online or in print media about another famous person or business leader who commits self-sabotage.
-It’s almost as if they can’t help it.
-There is something about success which turns certain people against themselves.
-You would think getting to the top of the mountain in life would […]
+It seems like every day we read online or in print media about another famous person or business leader who commits self-sabotage.
+It’s as if they can’t help it.
+There is something about success that turns certain people against themselves.
+You would think getting to the top of the mountain in life would be its […]

 The biggest mistake leaders make is to think it is all about them.
 They believe that success or failure is a direct result of their own personal behavior rather than a team effort.
 Show me a successful leader and I will show you a person surrounded by good people who each do their own jobs exceedingly well.
 While it is common practice in this country to celebrate the individual, no one builds a high performing organization by themselves.
 This doesn’t mean that the leader isn’t an essential ingredient; however, he/she needs other ingredients to complete the recipe.